Dmitrys91/FileManager-DevExpress/README.md

 1. Open the file solution "FileManager.sln" in Visual Studio

-2. Perform package recovery for each project in the solution, if necessary
+2. Perform NuGet package restore if necessary

-3. Clean and assemble the solution without errors.
+3. Clean and Build the solution without errors.

 4. Select the project FileManager.WebUI, right-click, and select "publish."
 Next, follow the instructions to publish the web application to the selected folder.